-Few things are more important to software delivery than finding the balance between security processes and speed.
+Few things are more important to software delivery with DevSecOps than finding the balance between security processes and speed.
 When security measures are shifted to better catch problems early in the development process, the process moves along faster, and application speed becomes more efficient.

 Companies are slowing down the development of their applications due to intricate security measures implemented at the wrong time.
 While this is expected on a certain level, it’s challenging to find the balance.
 In the world of development and security operations, it’s a constant tug of war regarding which aspect of the application should trump another.

 For most businesses, risk management and security measures for their data and sensitive customer information always come first, but what can they do when security is drastically slowing down the performance of their systems, thwarting new customers, and frustrating existing ones?
 Making a choice here is challenging, primarily because you know the right one.